chinedufn/collada-dae-parser/docs/blender-export/blender-export.md

 This adds a keyframe to each joint that positions it exactly how you see it.
 Effectively baking the effects of your control bones into your deformation bones.

-More inserting visual keys will lead to a closer match to your original animation.
+Inserting more visual keys will lead to a closer match to your original animation.
 TODO: explain

 ![insert visual keyframes](screenshots/insert-visual-key.png)